-Being a squash player for many years, I’m no stranger to exercise.
-And, to supplement my squash and improve my fitness, I’ve recently taken to the gym and spinning.
-There’s no doubt that, whilst I ache a bit (age and maybe overdoing it), my energy levels have soared.
-At over 50, it takes some effort and discipline to keep old bones going and to prevent midlife excesses from reaching my midriff.
-I find that the boost I get from physical activity benefits all aspects of my life.
+Being a squash player for many years, and latterly a devotee to Peloton, I’m no stranger to exercise.
+And, to supplement my cycling my wife and I regularly do 11 mile walks at the weekend if the weather is good.
+There’s no doubt that, whilst I ache a bit (age, and maybe overdoing it), my energy levels have soared.
+At over 60, it takes some effort and discipline to keep the old bones going and to prevent excesses from reaching my midriff.
+I find, though, that the boost I get from physical activity benefits all aspects of my life.
 But, this is not a blog about exercise per se.
 It’s more about exercise as a metaphor.

-This new form of exercise (for me at least), set me thinking while I was on the cross-trainer.
-We had a challenging recession.
+This level exercise (for me at least), set me thinking while I was on the Peloton.
+We lived through a challenging recession.
+We handled COVID-19.
 Despite the obvious need to drive new business and retain current clients, our customers ran scared.
-Those large corporations that turned off the tap, ensured that many of our longstanding customers bolted everything down and either ran for the hills or locked up what money they had and kept it for a rainy day.
+Those large corporations, at the top of the food chain, that turned off the tap, ensured that many of our longstanding customers bolted everything down, either ran for the hills, or locked up what money they had and kept it for a rainy day.

-Despite fears relating to Brexit, those days have largely gone and our business has grown significantly since those tougher times.
+Despite fears, a few years back, relating to Brexit, those days have largely gone and our business has grown significantly since those tougher times.
 But what has this got to do with exercise, you might ask?
 Well, my question is ‘what energises your business?’
 Who are the people that make it fizz?
-Where does the impetus for change and growth come from?
+Where does the impetus for change, and growth, come from?
 Which elements of your marketing will propel your business forward?
 If there is no forward momentum, how will you grow?

-We took some important actions following the recession and looked to energise and revitalise pretty much every aspect of our business.
+We took some important actions following the last recession.
+We sought to energise and revitalise pretty much every aspect of our business.
 Just a few of the steps we took included:

 - Analysing competitor offerings and price and our own price positioning